pmp-library/pmp-library/docs/tutorial.md

 [TOC]

 Welcome to the PMP library tutorial!
 This tutorial will walk you through your first steps using PMP.
-After completion, you should be able to build your own mesh processing applications use PMP for a variety of mesh processing tasks.
+After completion, you should be able to build your own mesh processing applications and use PMP for a variety of mesh processing tasks.

 Note, however, that this tutorial is not meant to be a comprehensive introduction to mesh processing.
 We refer to the textbook of Botsch et al. \cite botsch_2010_polygon for a more comprehensive treatment.